 This is related to the concepts of co-operation, solidarity, integration and cohesion - in terms of providing a service and working in unison for and with young people.

 This is related to the point that the organisation has a purpose as described in the Mission Statement and that when work is being done it needs to be mindful of that purpose.

 It is working against the idea of activities for activities sake.

 The Clay Youth project also manages one of the National Garda Youth Diversion projects.
 The aim of the Clay GYDP is to support young people to make positive choices in terms of their behaviour, decisions and life style.
-This project and its associated operations are part supported by the Irish Government and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020.
+Clay GYDP is co-funded by the Irish Government and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning (PEIL) 2014-2020.

 CLAYs Youth Work Employability Programme supports young people aged 15 – 22years on their journey to employment.
 The programme works with each young person’s individual needs and challenges and reduces the barriers for young people to create meaningful transitions.